Missing large

 Ours is a complex and ambiguous world that doesn’t yield to ignorance or Manichean black and white distinctions.
 But tell that to the undereducated.

-5. 3 months ago on Ted Rall
+5. 10 months ago on Ted Rall

 Yikes, I haven’t been to GoComics in a long time.
 But it gave me a good idea of the heightened emotions involved in much of this commentary.
 I appreciated the honest back and forth we had.

-6. 6 months ago on Michael Ramirez
+6. about 1 year ago on Michael Ramirez

 The rancor of this discourse is why I stopped posting some time ago.
 Both the Palestinians’ and the Israelis’ positions are fraught with moral ambiguities and reducing them to sound bites simply displays ignorant, reactive behavior that shuts out any consideration of those ambiguities.
 This is the same behavior associated with American political discourse—except that ignorant, reactive behavior by the Democrats is displayed by a negligibly small number of politicians whereas the entire Republican party is driven by its hormonally-driven fear, anxiety, and craziness.
 I don’t blame the Republican politicians.
 They were put there by ignorant, fearful, anxious people who have no interest in attempting to solve problems.
 The Republican politicians have no ethics, no platform, no agenda other than power and money.
 And, at heart, these poor folks are simply performing monkeys for their ignorant, anxious, fearful constituents.
 The really disturbing thing is that most Americans agree on many, many issues way more than they disagree.
 But there’s no way to work through those issues when one party refuses to behave honestly and with integrity.